 On our first trip to Mexico we were only able to visit one cenote: Dos Ojos.
 It was love at first sight.
 Swimming in a cave clear as crystal, shared with local fish where you can see to the very bottom depths, surrounded by a natural cave in which stalactites are covering the ceiling while wading in crisp fresh water is bliss.
 We knew we wanted to come back and visit as many as possible, as soon as possible.
-One of our new favorites is Cenote Cristalino which possesses the most beautiful clear waters, a jumping cliff and three separate swimming caverns.
+One of our new favorite cenotes in the Mexican Riviera is Cenote Cristalino which possesses the most beautiful clear waters, a jumping cliff and three separate swimming caverns.

 ► Ranking: #cleandiaper